Robertron624/expenses-chart-component/README.md

 - Mobile-first workflow
 - [React](https://reactjs.org/) - JS library

-I also did the use the JSON file data to dynamically set the bars height
+I also did use the JSON file data to dynamically set the bars height

 ### What I learned